Level/abstract-level/UPGRADING.md

 Lastly:

 - The `binary` encoding has been renamed to `buffer`, with `binary` as an alias
-- The `utf8` encoding will always return a string.
-It previously did not touch Buffers.
+- The `utf8` encoding previously did not touch Buffers.
 Now it will call `buffer.toString('utf8')` for consistency.
-Consumers can (selectively) use the `buffer` or `view` encoding to avoid this conversion.
+Consumers can use the `buffer` encoding to avoid this conversion.
 - Unlike `encoding-down` and `level-codec`, the legacy and undocumented `encoding` option (as an alias for `valueEncoding`) is not supported
 - The `AbstractIterator` constructor now requires an `options` argument
 - The `AbstractIterator#_seek()` method got a new `options` argument
 - Zero-length keys are now valid
+- The `id` encoding (aliased as `none`) which wasn't supported by any active `abstract-leveldown` implementation, has been removed.
 - The `ascii`, `ucs2` and `utf16le` encodings are not supported.
+- The `db.supports.bufferKeys` property has been removed.

 ### 3. Closing iterators is idempotent